JensvandeWiel/ArkAscendedServerManager/README.md

 # Ark Ascended Server Manager
+⚠️ Archived: Lately i have not had any time for this project, this is why it's archived, this does not say anything about the future, there is a change this will get revived or a new project will arise.
+As alternative i recommend: https://github.com/ChronosWS/asma
 ##### A multi server manager for the game: ARK: Survival Ascended
 <img src="https://github.com/JensvandeWiel/ArkAscendedServerManager/assets/53059031/63e303e8-f2a8-4cdc-9c2c-4eb68050b051" width="600" ></img>
 <img src="https://github.com/JensvandeWiel/ArkAscendedServerManager/assets/53059031/2d7a2314-9b87-45b4-9469-f018c4fedb0d" width="600" ></img>